wangjun-microsoft/Cognitive-Documentation/Content/en-us/QnAMaker/FAQs.md

 ### Does the KB support rich data?
 The knowledge base supports Markdown.
 However, the auto-extraction from URLs has limited HTML to Markdown conversion capability.
 If you want to use full-fledged Markdown, you can modify your content directly in the Table, or upload a KB with the rich content.

+### Does the QnA Maker support non-EN languages?
+The QnA Maker tool ingests and matches data in UTF-16 encoding.
+This means that any language should work as is.
+Having said that, we have only extensively tested the relevance of the service for EN yet.

+### Where is the test web-chat URL from the old portal?
+How do I share my KB with others now?
+In the new Service, we do not have the test URL anymore.
+The reason being, as part of the cognitive services all call are being metered.
+Since the test URL exposes the subscription key and the KB ID, it is a security risk.
+However, it is still super easy to chat with your KB and share it.
+Check out the Azure Bot Templates for [Question and Answer Bot](https://blog.botframework.com/2016/12/13/More-Ways-to-Make-Smart-Bots/).
+You can light up the QnA Bot in Skype in a few clicks, and then share it with anyone.